paulgries/JavaGUIExamples/README.md

 # JavaGUIExamples

 This is a quick introduction to Java Swing, one of the Graphical User Interface (GUI) libraries in Java.

+Many of the examples are inspired by the official Java tutorials: https://docs.oracle.com/javase/tutorial/uiswing/.

 The various visual classes are defined in package `javax.swing`.

-Many of the examples are inspired by the official Java tutorials: https://docs.oracle.com/javase/tutorial/uiswing/.
+Most classes in that package begin with a `J`: a clickable button is defined in class `javax.swing.JButton`, for example.

+All the visual objects are called _components_.
+As an example, `JPanel` is a component that can contain other components, including `JButton`s and even other `JPanel`s.

 ## Creating and showing a window in Java